-The leased assets involved in finance lease transactions that do not involve transfer of ownership are subject to the straight-line method, whereby the leasing period is deemed to be the duration of useful life and the residual value as zero.
+The straight-line method is used with the useful life equal to the lease term and zero residual value.

 In addition, out of the finance lease transactions that do not transfer ownership, lease transactions whose lease transaction commencement date was on or prior to March 31, 2008 are accounted for on a basis similar to ordinary rental transactions.

-- 3. Standards of accounting for provisions - (1) Allowance for doubtful receivables
+3. Standards of accounting for provisions

+(1) Allowance for doubtful accounts

-In order to provide for losses due to doubtful accounts from trade receivables and loan receivables, allowance for doubtful receivables is provided principally based on the historical default rate of normal receivables and with reference to the collectability of receivables from companies in financial difficulty.
+In order to provide for losses due to doubtful accounts from bad debt including trade receivables and loan receivables, allowance for doubtful receivables is provided based on the historical default rate of normal receivables and with reference to the collectability of receivables from companies in financial difficulty.

+(2) Provision for bonuses

-- (2) Accrued bonuses To prepare for the bonus payments to employees, provision for bonuses is provided in the amount based on the estimated amount of bonus payment. - (3) Provision for product warranties A provision is recorded for expenditures for warranties concerning construction contracts based on past experience or on estimations of individual cases. - (4) Provision for losses on construction contracts A provision for an estimated amount of losses is recorded for the next fiscal year and thereafter concerning construction works which are anticipated to incur significant losses and which allow reasonable estimation of the loss incurred at the end of the fiscal year under review among those construction works that have not been delivered as of the end of the fiscal year.
+To prepare for the bonus payments to employees, provision for bonuses is provided in the amount based on the estimated amount of bonus payment.

+(3) Provision for construction warranties

+A provision is recorded for expenditures for warranties concerning construction contracts based on past experience or on estimations of individual cases.

+(4) Provision for loss on construction contracts

+A provision for an estimated amount of losses is recorded for the next fiscal year and thereafter concerning construction works which are anticipated to incur significant losses and which allow reasonable estimation of the loss incurred at the end of the fiscal year under review among those construction works that have not been delivered as of the end of the fiscal year.

-(5) Employees' retirement and severance benefits
+(5) Provision for retirement benefits